Computer Science

 We encourage all pupils to use them by doing the following:

-- Further researching people, events and processes most relevant to the un
+- further researching people, events and processes most relevant to the unit.